JialeCao001/SipMask/README.md

 ## SipMask-mmdetection (image instance segmentation)
+- This project is built on [mmdetection](https://github.com/open-mmlab/mmdetection).
+- high-quality version and real-time version are both provided.
-This code is an implementation for image instance segmenation based on [mmdetection](https://github.com/open-mmlab/mmdetection).
-If you want to use this code for instance segmentation, please download the the coresponidng folder SipMask-mmdetection and refer to [INSTALL.md](SipMask-mmdetection/docs/INSTALL.md) for installation.
+- Please use [SipMask-mmdetection](SipMask-mmdetection/) and refer to [INSTALL.md](SipMask-mmdetection/docs/INSTALL.md) for installation.
+- I use pytorch1.1.0, cuda9.0/10.0, mmcv0.4.3.
 #####  Train with multiple GPUs

 ```shell